 As integrated information management is the chief objective of a CRM platform, this could lead to unfavorable assumptions, fairly quickly.

-This issue could be overcome through implementing a carefully aligned information flow.
+This issue could be overcome by implementing a carefully aligned information flow.

 Rather Complicated Organizational Procedures